CLICK ON THE PHOTO FOR A LARGER VERSION. TYPE AN ARTIST'S NAME IN THE SEARCH BOX TO SEE A LIST OF RELATED PAGES.

 Photo by Peter Hislop (2015)

-Luminescence Chamber Singers is a virtuosic chamber music ensemble comprised of eight young vocalists.
-Since the ensemble’s earliest iteration in 2013, Luminescence has quickly gained a reputation for presenting exciting and excellent singing.
-The ensemble is under the collaborative artistic direction of its singers and performs a wide range of repertoire from the Renaissance to the 21st century.
+Luminescence Chamber Singers is an ensemble comprised of eight young vocalists.
+Since their first performances in 2013, Luminescence has gained a reputation for presenting exciting and excellent singing.
+The singers share collaborative artistic direction and usually perform unconducted.
+They perform a wide range of repertoire from the Renaissance to the 21st century, and frequently premiere new music by young Australian composers, including composers from within their own ranks.